CryptoPlankton/Vertcoin-Website-2019/content/bitcoin-vs-vertcoin.en.md

 <br><br>
 Vertcoin was created as a GPU mined version of Bitcoin.
 This enables a greater spread of overall security long term compared to ASICs.
 If enough devices mine the network, Vertcoin represents a viable alternative to the Bitcoin ASIC mined security model.
 <br><br>

-Ethereum currently uses a mining algorithm similar to Verthash and <a href="https://howmanyconfs.com/" target="_blank">achieves security near that of Bitcoin</a>.
-It shows creating a dominant GPU profitable Bitcoin variant is possible.
+Ethereum currently uses a mining algorithm similar to the proposed Verthash mining algorithm and <a href="https://howmanyconfs.com/" target="_blank">achieves security near that of Bitcoin</a>, which means the task is achieveable.
 <br><br>
 <img src="../images/hashrate.png" style="    padding: 50px 30px;
     background: #161819;